-On January 12, 2018, Record Top Pension merged with Star Fund.
 On May 28, 2018, KBC launched a new savings pension fund: PRICOS SRI.
-This fund is the first savings pension fund to comply with strict sustainability criteria defined by the Belgium Asset Management
+This fund is the first savings pension fund to comply with strict sustainability criteria defined by the Belgium Asset Management Association (BeAma)73.

-Association (BeAma).
 This fund invests with a strategy "best in-class", i.e. in companies with the best marks with regards to several criteria (environment, social impact, corporate governance).